Unnale Unnale: Home media

 The DVD version of the film was released on 8 August 2007 in the United Kingdom.
 This DVD release was distributed by Ayngaran International all around the world.
 It is available in 16:9 Anamorphic widescreen, Dolby Digital 5.1 Surround, progressive 24 FPS, widescreen and NTSC format.
 The satellite rights of the film were bagged by Jaya TV.

 Legacy

-The original title of this film, July Kaatril, inspired a film of the same name.
+The film made business for Vinay, who signed up many films after the project.
+The original title of this film, July Kaatril, inspired a film of the same name, also based on a love triangle between the lead actors, just like in Unnale Unnale.